-Square, a payment solution provider founded by Twitter co-creator Jack Dorsey, just announced the launch of its in-app payments SDK that allows app developers to build in-app payments right into their mobile apps.
+Square, a payment solution provider founded by Twitter co-creator Jack Dorsey, just announced the launch of its in-app payments SDK that allows mobile app developers to build in-app payments right into their mobile apps.

 The in-app payments SDK lets app developers take payments from users within their app by using just a few lines of code.
 It supports credit and debits cards, along with support for Apple Pay and Google Pay, making the in-app payments SDK compatible with both Android, iOS and even the Google Flutter Framework.
 Developers can also use the SDK to let users save their card information for future transactions.